ethan-thompson/comp4102-project/README.md

     Week 8 (March 28th):
     - Complete testing and adjustments for different dice size, texture, and opacity.
     - Begin testing in different environments with different lighting.
-Make adjustments to accomodate as needed.
+Make adjustments to accommodate as needed.
     - At the end of the week, test and review code as well as ensure proper documentation is being kept.

     Week 9 (April 4th):
-    - Complete testing and adjustments for different evironments with different lighting.
+    - Complete testing and adjustments for different environments with different lighting.
     - At the end of the week, test and review code as well as ensure proper documentation is being kept.

     Week 10 (April 11th):